 Myths About Suboxone Dependence

-The all too popular prescription drug Suboxone has been heavily utilized for recovery of drug addiction.
-Many drug rehab centers look at it as the cure-all for addiction to other, more powerful opiates.
-What many of them fail to mention is that this drug that contains buprenorphine is a powerful opiate itself that binds on to the brain’s receptors’ sites.
+The all-too-popular prescription drug Suboxone has been heavily utilized for the recovery of drug addiction.
+Many drug rehab centers look at it as the cure-all for addiction to other more powerful opiates.
+It is essential to understand that the drug contains Buprenorphine, which is a powerful opiate that binds to the brain’s receptor sites.

-Sadly this makes it is a highly potent narcotic.
-Unfortunately once you get hooked on it, you will have to undergo detox to have a serious chance of breaking free from Suboxone.
-The pain and discomfort you feel and the amount of time that you will feel it for at detox will vary greatly both based on the rehab center and the kind of treatment that you select.
+Sadly, this makes it a highly potent narcotic.
+Unfortunately, once you get hooked on it, you will have to undergo detox to have a serious chance of breaking free from Suboxone.
+The pain and discomfort you feel and the amount of time that you will have to detox will vary greatly both based on the rehab center and the kind of treatment that you select.

-The Myth that People Using Suboxone Medicinally Are Not Addicted to it
+Myth: People Using Suboxone Medicinally Are Not Addicted to It

-Studies will tell you that Suboxone can be overused, overdosed on, and habitually abused.
-Some of them will also reveal that since it is a partial agonist for the brain’s primary opiate receptor, this will create a lower degree of euphoria than competing stronger opiates like oxycodone and heroin.
-There are many cases where drug addicts will abuse Suboxone by obtaining it illegally in order to assist with their own withdrawal symptoms from heroin.
-You kid yourself if you believe that this is not a substitute addiction.
+Studies will tell you that Suboxone can be overused, overdosed, and habitually abused.
+Some of them will also reveal that since it is a partial agonist for the brain’s primary opiate receptor, this will create a lower degree of euphoria than competing stronger opiates like Oxycodone and heroin.
+There are many cases where drug addicts will abuse Suboxone by obtaining it illegally to assist with their withdrawal symptoms from heroin.
+It is pivotal to understand that this is not a substitute addiction.

 Drug Rehab Centers Utilize Suboxone for Detox

-It is not a myth that MAT (medication-assisted therapy) is a powerful tool of the detox center establishment.
-They have studies that demonstrate its ability to reduce the chances of powerful drugs’ fatal overdose by 50 percent.
-The way that the Suboxone works is by blunting the intoxication of such potent addictive narcotics as:
+It is not a myth that medication-assisted therapy (MAT) is a powerful tool of detox center establishments.
+Studies demonstrate its ability to reduce the chances of fatal overdose by 50%.
+Suboxone works by blunting the intoxication of such potent addictive narcotics, such as:

-There are a number of symptoms for Suboxone withdrawal, but the most common ones are as follows:
+There are several symptoms for Suboxone withdrawal, but the most common ones are:

 - Cold and hot flashes